 The core British values are: mutual respect and beliefs, tolerance of those with different faiths, democracy, rule of law and individual liberty.
 These values are promoted and reinforced in school in a number of ways.

-Our school Mission Statement is to grow in the light of life.
-Therefore we aim to love one another and value the uniqueness of all members of the school community.
+At St Bernadette’s we aim to love one another and value the uniqueness of all members of the school community.
 We encourage children, parents, governors, teaching and support staff to show respect, kindness and consideration to all.
 We learn with and from one another; creating a school environment which nurtures the whole child and enables each one of us to realise their full potential.
 We also aim to live and grow in faith through our weekly assemblies, class liturgies, Prayer group and regular school masses; offering opportunities for prayer, worship and liturgy; creating a strong friendship between home, school, parish, diocese and the wider community.

 As part of the RE curriculum throughout KS1 and KS2, children study the Christian faith and its core values.
 We also study other world faiths.
 There are displays around the school showing current world affairs and RE themes.
 People of other faiths have been invited into school to speak to classes about their faith and culture and children have had experience of visiting places of worship.